PDConSec/vsc-print/README.md

 ## Highly configurable

 There are a _lot_ of settings.
-Most of them you just need to read the descriptions on the settings page, but we're old school and [we wrote a manual.](manual.md) If things aren't going your way then maybe you could read it.
+Most of them you just need to read the descriptions on the settings page, but we're old school and [we wrote a manual.](manual.md) If things aren't going your way, maybe you should read it.

+Some things you can configure:

+- the colour scheme used for syntax colouring
+- whether or not you want line numbers
+- alternate browser for printing
+- line spacing (leave yourself more room for handwritten annotation of code)